 - Salt to taste

-- Soak tamarind in 1 cup of water for 15 minutes.
+Soak tamarind in 1 cup of warm water for 20 minutes.
 Now drain the water in a separate bowl by removing the pulp.

-- Soak lentil in some water for 30 minutes.
-Pressure cook lentil/dal with 1 cup of water and turmeric powder till its soft and cooked properly.
+Clean and pressure cook pigeon peas lentil with 1 cup of water and turmeric powder till its soft and cooked properly.
 Mash the lentil with a ladle and keep it aside.

-- Roast the channa dal, coriander seeds, red chillies for 2 minutes on low flame.
+Roast the channa dal, coriander seeds, red chillies, pepper corn for 2 minutes on low flame.
 Add freshly grated coconut and roast it till it turns light brown.

-Allow it to cool down and then add it to your mixer grinder and blitz it to make a smooth paste by adding little water to it.
+Allow it to cool down, add it to your mixer grinder and blitz it to make a smooth paste by adding little water to it.

-- Add tamarind water in a sauce pan and add small onions.
+Heat 1 tbsp oil in a sauce pan and add small onions.
 Stir fry till they turn translucent.
 Now add chopped radish and saute.
 Add tamarind water and let it simmer for few minutes till radish gets cooked.

-- Now add coconut paste, cooked lentil, sambar powder and 1 cup of water in a pan and let it simmer on low flame for few minutes.
+Now add coconut paste, cooked lentil and 1/2 cup of water in a pan and let it simmer on low flame for few minutes.

-- Add salt to taste, asafoetida and mix it well.
+Add salt to taste, jaggery powder and mix it well.
 If you feel its too thick, you can some more water and adjust the consistency.